moosetim/mlops-zoomcamp-2024/README.md

 # mlops-zoomcamp-2024

-Repository for a public course on MLOps taught by DataTalks.Club
+This is a repository devoted to a public course on MLOps provided by DataTalks.Club.